 My father taught us since we were small children that polygamy was illegal and we were different from other people in the world.
 He said God’s laws were over man’s laws and that’s why we have to live it—even though it was illegal.

-[Watch Warren Jeffs: Prophet of Evil on A&E Crime Central.]
+[Watch Warren Jeffs: Prophet of Evil in the A&E app, no sign in required.]

 Did he teach you that people outside of the FLDS were the enemy?